Villager: Anubis, Prince of Egypt

 Other: Omnivore, claustrophobic, Toyhouse

 Taking a walk along the beach and enjoying the cool breeze in your fur, you come across a young jackal carefully building a sand castle in the...sand.
 On closer inspection, though, you realize that this isn't a castle, but rather a pyramid.
-You supposed that was a lot easier to build than a traditional sand castle.
+Huh.
+It was a lot easier to build than a traditional sand castle, just an odd choice.

 The jackal looks up at your approach, startled, before giving you a small smile.